Site map

 • Invest in assets that support the transition towards a low-carbon world, like renewables and clean technology

 Society can’t divest its way to net zero and neither can we.
 We’ll encourage the companies we invest in to transition to net zero, rather than just divest from them.
-Divestment makes no difference to the carbon emitted to the atmosphere and will not address the climate challenge – we believe that engagement and active stewardship of our assets can make a difference.
+Divestment makes no difference to the carbon emitted to the atmosphere and will not address the climate challenge – engagement and active stewardship of our assets can make a difference.
 We’d rather be an investor with a seat at the table.

 • May 2021: We announced our ambition for our investments to be net zero by 2050, if not before.
 This is in line with the Paris Agreement – a legally binding international treaty on climate change – and the UK government’s net zero commitment.

-• February 2022: We set our interim targets to cut the intensity of our non-sovereign emissions by 25% by 2025, and by 50% by 2030.
-These milestones will help us stay on track, keep ourselves accountable and measure our progress.
+• February 2022: We set our interim targets to cut the emissions intensity of our non-sovereign DB assets by 25% by 2025, and by 50% by 2030.

 • May 2022: We introduced a new climate tilt – a carbon reducing investment benchmark – to a large slice of our equity investments in the Retirement Income Builder (the defined benefit part) and the Investment Builder (the defined contribution part).
 This will impact over £5bn of our investments and initially reduced emissions by at least 30%, and then by 7% each following year.

-• May 2023: We adopted a Responsible Investment Beliefs and Ambition Statement which acknowledges the systemic risks that climate change presents, that we can’t diversify our way out of these, and that integrating responsible investment (RI) across all our asset classes will lead to better financial outcomes for members.
+• May 2023: We adopted a Responsible Investment Beliefs and Ambition Statement which acknowledges the systemic risks that climate change presents, that we can’t diversify our way out of these, and that integrating responsible investment across all our asset classes will lead to better financial outcomes for members.

 Your questions